osm-search/Nominatim/docs/develop/Development-Environment.md

 framework.
 The master branch is automatically deployed every night on [https://nominatim.org/release-docs/develop/](https://nominatim.org/release-docs/develop/)

-To build the documentation, go to the build directory and run
+To build the documentation run

 ```
 make doc
-INFO - Cleaning site directory
-INFO - Building documentation to directory: /home/vagrant/build/site-html
 ```

-This runs `mkdocs build` plus extra transformation of some files and adds symlinks (see `CMakeLists.txt` for the exact steps).

-Now you can start webserver for local testing
+For local testing, you can start webserver:

 ```
 build> make serve-doc